calitb/ReactDemos/README.md

 ## ReduxComponent

-Shows how to define a Global State using Redux, the redux Provider wraps the App component in `app.jsx`.
+Shows how to define a Global State using Redux, the redux Provider wraps the ReduxComponent components in `app.jsx`.

 It has two variation, depending on how to access the state and dispatch inside the child component.